Philip Vera Cruz: Founding role in the Agricultural Workers Organizing Committee (AWOC)

 Vera Cruz eventually settled in California, where he became a farmworker.
 He joined the AFL-CIO-affiliated union, the National Farm Labor Union, in the 1950s.
 His union local, based in Delano, California, had an Agricultural Workers Organizing Committee (AWOC).
 The prime focus of AWOC was to add members to the National Farm Labor Union.
 AWOC was composed primarily of Filipino American farmworker organizers, although it did hire Dolores Huerta.
 Huerta eventually quit the AWOC to join the National Farm Workers of America, which had a primarily Mexican American membership.
+The organization targeted Filipino-dominated sectors, such as asparagus and grape harvesting, as a priority group.